microsoft/BCTech/samples/AppInsights/Alerts/README.md

 If something happens in your environment or for one of your customers that you need to take action on, it is better that the system sends you an alert.
 Azure Application Insights makes it easy to define such alerts.

+## Create alerts in Azure Application Insights
 Here is an example to get you started:
- 1. Open the Azure portal and locate your AppInsights account
+ 1. Open the Azure portal and locate your Application Insights resource
  2. Click "Alerts" in the navigation pane on the left
  3. Use one of the KQL samples from this section in the condition for a custom log search

+## Get alerts via email
- 4. Create a new action group, add an action to send an email to you
+If you want alerts via email, you can just create a new action group in your Application Insights resource, and in your alerts add an action to send an email.

-Now you will get an email whenever your app or your customers make HTTP calls that fail.
+## Get alerts via Microsoft Teams
+You can also send alerts to a channel in Microsoft Teams.
+See an example of how to set that up here: https://dailydotnettips.com/sending-your-azure-application-insights-alerts-to-team-sites-using-azure-logic-app/

+## Get alerts on your phone
+This video shows how you can get alerts as push notifications on your phone: https://www.youtube.com/watch?v=nqqVEISjSGE

+## See also
-Please read more in the documentation for Application Insights: https://docs.microsoft.com/en-us/azure/azure-monitor/platform/alerts-unified-log
+Please read more in the documentation for Azure Application Insights: https://docs.microsoft.com/en-us/azure/azure-monitor/platform/alerts-unified-log

 # Disclaimer